salvois/DiscriminatedOnions/README.md

     public static readonly Unit Value = null!;
 }

-// As an example, Match accepts Func's, not Action's: shape.Match(
+// Let's say you did not implement an overload of Shape.Match accepting Action's: shape.Match(
-    onRectangle: (w, h) =>
+    onRectangle: r =>
     {
-        Console.WriteLine($"Rectangle with width {w} and height {h}.");
+        Console.WriteLine($"Rectangle with width {r.Width} and height {r.Height}.");
         return Unit.Value; // unfortunately you have to return it explicitly }
-    onCircle: r =>
+    onCircle: c =>
     {
-        Console.WriteLine($"Circle with radius {r}.");
+        Console.WriteLine($"Circle with radius {c.Radius}.");
         return Unit.Value;
     }
 );
 ```

+In cases like the one above, you could just return `0`, `false`, `""`, `42` or anything else that would be discarded, but having an explicit unit type may help conveying the intent better.

 ## Piping function calls

 A feature commonly used when working with functions is calling them in a so-called pipeline where the output of the previous function becomes the input of the next one.
 F# uses its signature `|>` (pipe) operator to facilitate this.
-C# uses extension methods to offer similar functionality.
+In general C# uses extension methods to offer similar functionality.

 This library provides the following extension methods to emulate the pipe operator, letting you chain multiple function calls without writing ad hoc extension methods: